 The large octagonal shaped square called Oktogon marks where Andrássy road intersects the Grand Boulevard (Nagykörút).

-To the northeast of Oktogon the avenue ends in Heroes’s Square, to the southwest the Basilica marks the end of the busy boulevard.
+To the northeast of Oktogon the avenue ends in Heroes’s Square, to the southwest the Basilica stands at the end of the busy boulevard.

 Two small plazas flank the sides of Andrássy út close to Oktogon towards the Basilica: